 Your HVAC system is one of the most complex assets in your home.
 It requires regular maintenance every year, repairs (if necessary) and should be kept in good condition in order to keep it performing at its best.
-Whether you need something installed, serviced or repaired by an HVAC contractor, you need to make sure that you know these things beforehand:
+Whether you need something installed, serviced or repaired, you need to make sure that you know these things before hiring an HVAC contractor:

 1. The Background of the Contractor

 Before you hire an HVAC contractor in Toronto, you should know how much experience they have and what their repair or service expertise are.
 You need to ask yourself some questions; i.e. does the contractor has a valid license to perform service and repairs?
 Does he/she have a physical repair shop?
 Is the contractor appreciated by customers?
 Have the services rendered to date been satisfactory?
 Doing a bit of research will help you narrow down a list of one the best contractors to hire.